shooshx/BoardingBarcode/README.md

 With this you can do what this guy does here:
 http://gizmodo.com/hacker-builds-a-qr-code-generator-that-lets-him-into-fa-1784884083

 This software was created using freely available resources.

-There is no "hack" of any kind.
+This tool is intended for educational purposes only, use at your own personal risk.

 ### Aztec barcode
 https://en.wikipedia.org/wiki/Aztec_Code